-It is the role of the company secretary to ensure the Board remains cognisant of its duties and responsibilities.
-In addition to providing the board with guidance on its responsibilities, the Company Secretary keeps the board abreast of relevant changes in legislation and governance best practices.
+It is the role of the Company Secretary to ensure the Board remains cognisant of its duties and responsibilities.
+In addition to providing the Board with guidance on its responsibilities, the Company Secretary keeps it abreast of the relevant changes in legislation and governance best practices.
 The Company Secretary oversees the induction of new Directors, as well as the ongoing training of Directors.
 All Directors have access to the services of the Company Secretary.